mocs524/greybus-spec/source/device_class.rst

 HID Feature Report
 """"""""""""""""""
-The feature report is a bidirectional report and can be exchanged between the host and the device.
-They are normally used by the host to program the device into different configurations.
+<GYBS.A.0304.001>The feature report is a bidirectional report and can be
+exchanged between the host and the device.</GYBS.A.0304.001> They are normally used by the host to program the device into different configurations.

 For the host to get/set a feature-report on the device, it must use the get-report and set-report requests described later.